This post may contain affiliate links. Please see my disclosure policy for details.

 If you told me I’d have a dog live past 15, I would have raised my eyebrows.
 Over 18?
 I would have laughed!
-But we’re already at 18 – 3/4 years with Maggie, so that’s actually become a reality for us!
+But we’re already over 19 years with Maggie (5 and a half with us), so that’s actually become a reality for us!
 It’s a daily blessing to have our Senior Beagle, Maggie (aka old lady, mags) in our life.

 A Little Background: Adopting a Senior Beagle

 If you are a reader of the blog, you may recognize the picture and Maggie’s name from the earlier post here.
 She was 13, fast approaching 14, when she came to us.
 Sadly, her human mom had died 10 months earlier in January of that year, and then her human grandmother died in July that same year.
 Unfortunately, her other human family members couldn’t keep her and started looking for someone to take her.
 At that time, we were still a 1 dog household.
 However, we had been thinking of getting another dog for Pebbles.
 Mags fit right in with the family and Pebbles became her caretaker and best friend, immediately.

 Caring for a senior beagle (or any senior dog) can be a struggle, as well as very rewarding.
 And over the last 5 years, especially within the last year, I’ve learned a lot.
 We had never had a dog live past 15 before, so this is new territory!
 In this post, I’ve pulled together a few thoughts and tips I’ve learned from raising this senior beagle and wanted to share.